PowerShell/PowerShell-RFC/1-Draft/Language enhancements for collections.md

 $stack = [stack]::new()
 ```

-As the type accelerators are used before the array operator the collection can be initialized using the supplied values.
+As the type accelerators can be used before the array operator the collection can be initialized using the supplied values.

 ```PowerShell
 $list = [list] @(1,2,3)